DAY OF DEMONS Dark Fantasy Short Stories

 A day in a life with a demon.
 Any demon.
-Please write a short story.
+Write a short story.
+Dark fantasy Short Stories please…

 To me?
 An irresistible idea for an anthology as it offered a good excuse for wandering about the internet poking into demonic pacts, hellish secrets and Faustian goings on.
 Too many great things to try and write about.
 But how could you get yourself stuck with a demon?
 Was this necessarily a bad thing?
 And once you’d signed your life away how exactly would you go about trying to renege on the deal?